Hitachi Formula Atlantic Series Race

 - March 77B [Bowtell] (John Bowtell): In September 1978, John Bright (Leicester) advertised a March "77P" which he described as being a F2 rolling chassis and "same as Giacomelli's".
 He also advertised his 773 Formula 3 car which had been rebuilt on a new monocoque in August 1978.
 It is therefore possible that the "77P" had been built using the 773's repaired original monocoque.
 The car was sold to John Bowtell (Witney, Oxfordshire), who fitted it with a 2-litre BDX bought from Ray Mallock and ran it in libre in 1979.
 He then fitted it with a 1600cc Swindon BDA and raced it in the British Formula Atlantic series in 1980.
 He then retired from racing, and advertised the car in January 1981.
 Subsequent history unknown.

-- March 77B (Cameron Binnie): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977.
-Returned to March Engineering in 1978 and sold to Andy Barton (Newcastle upon Tyne), updated to 772P specification, fitted with a 2-litre Ford BDG and used in libre racing.
-Converted to Formula Atlantic specification for 1979 with a Swindon BDA engine and used in the revised British championship.
+- March 77B (Cameron Binnie): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977, and used to win the first three rounds of the South African Formula Atlantic championship in January and February 1977.
+Crashed heavily at Killarney in February and replaced with 77B-7.
+The damaged car was returned to March Engineering, repaired.
+It was updated it to 772P specification and sold to Andy Barton (Newcastle upon Tyne) who fitted with a 2-litre Ford BDG and used it in libre racing in 1978.
+He converted it to Formula Atlantic specification for 1979 with a Swindon BDA engine and used in the revised British championship.
 Retained for 1980 as a hire drive, usually for Cameron Binnie (Cornhill-on-Tweed, Northumberland).
 Sold to Colin Richardson (Peebles, Scottish Borders, Scotland) and raced in Scottish libre in 1981, 1982 and 1983, using a 1600cc engine.
 Possibly borrowed back by Barton for a couple of races after his 782/792 was wrecked in April 1981.
 To Geoff Todd (Greenlaw, Scottish Borders), and raced at Ingliston again through 1984.
 Advertised by Todd in June 1984.
 Subsequent history unknown.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.